OEHC/praqma.com/_posts/2016-11-22-vmware-api-scripting.md

 => Task("haTask-3-vim.VirtualMachine.powerOff-194292129")
 ```

-Of course, you may not need to access the VMware API directly.
-If you use Chef for example, you may be able to
+This post showed you how to access the vSphere API directly.
+You may not always need this.
+If you use Chef for example,
-use their wrapper, [knife-vsphere](https://github.com/chef-partners/knife-vsphere).
-But, as with most open source,
+you may be able to use their wrapper, [knife-vsphere](https://github.com/chef-partners/knife-vsphere).
+But, as with
-it may be missing just that bit of functionality that you require.
+most open source, it may be missing just that bit of functionality that you require.

 # More Resources